 Presenter: Marina Sirota, PhD

 Description: Dr. Sirota explains how to use artificial intelligence to study the microbiome and better understand health and disease across the lifespan.
+The presentation link can be accessed here.

 They Are What You Eat - How Food and Drugs Interact with the Gut Microbiome